Which is more important for language learning: focusing on a good accent or good pronunciation?

 - Your accent includes things like your intonation and rhythm of speech.
 It is anything that makes you sound foreign.
 The classic ‘accent trap’ is pronouncing things exactly like you would in your native language, rather than actually listening to the way they are pronounced in the language you’re learning, and imitating it.

-So, as you can see, having good pronunciation is necessary for being understood.
-Your accent, however, has little bearing on you being understood.
+So, as you can see, while having good pronunciation is necessary for being understood, your accent doesn’t.
 You can have the biggest French (or whatever) accent, and people will still understand.

 If you’re really that intent on pretending to be a native, and on impressing people with your impressive language abilities, then you should probably reconsider your motivation for learning another language.
 You have to be intrinsically motivated to learn a language, for more profound reasons than mere bragging rights, in order to learn it successfully.

-He says that you should be working on your accent, and trying to achieve a native-sounding one, from the get-go.
-Otherwise, he says, you’ll be learning bad habits that are hard to get out of.
+Some people say that you should be working on your accent, and trying to achieve a native-sounding one, from the start of your language learning journey.
+Otherwise, they say, you’ll be learning bad habits that are hard to get out of.
 I actually have a completely opposite point of view about the matter.

 I was fluent in French before I started developing anything near to a native accent!

-As many of my readers will know, when I was 15 I spent 5 months in France living with a host family in order to learn French.
+As many of you already know, when I was 15 I spent 5 months in France living with a host family in order to learn French.

 I came back with a relatively basic level of fluency (mainly due to my terribly inefficient learning methods) and, dare I say it, a shocking accent.
-I can even prove it!
 I still have videos on my computer of me speaking French shortly after returning, and they are pretty cringeworthy.
-And today, well, have a look at this copy of my emails to and from Ramses.

-I’m not putting that in this post to show off, or anything.
-I’m using it as evidence that accents aren’t as important as some people make them out to be.
-I feel that as long as you do enough listening practice, your ear will naturally attune itself to the sounds of the language you’re learning and you will have a decent accent without much extra effort.
+In my experience, as long as you do enough listening practice (for example, I’ve been practicing listening to the Chinese language), your ear will naturally attune itself to the sounds of the language you’re learning and you will have a decent accent without much extra effort.
 Once you’re at an intermediate or advanced level, you can focus on individual sounds that you have trouble with and slowly reduce your accent.

 What I want you all to remember, is that it is silly to stress too much about your accent.
 As long as you’re understood easily, then I can’t see a problem.
 Eventually, it’s something you’d probably want to work on, however you’re better off spending that time actually getting better at speaking the language until you’re at an advanced level!